 For loans to consumers (and transactions, such as hire-purchase transactions, that are closely linked to consumer loans), German law provides for special rules that are designed to protect borrower consumers.
 In order to be enforceable in accordance with their terms, any such loan agreements have to contain certain information on the loan (which should help the consumer to assess his or her future payment obligations) and need to be in writing.
-In addition, pursuant to a recent legislative amendment, the lender has to explain the features of the loan.
+In addition, the lender is obligated to explain the features of the loan.
 In the case of real estate loans, the lender also has to inform the consumer borrower of any possibility to assign the loan without the borrower's consent.
 The borrower is entitled to rescind the loan agreement within two weeks from its execution.
 Furthermore, the lender is required to notify the borrower in advance of an interest reset and approaching maturity.